watir/watirbook/installation/ubuntu.md

     it somewhere on your PATH.
 More info at http://code.google.com/p/selenium/wiki/ChromeDriver.
     (...)

 Looks like we have to install something called *chromedriver executable*.
 Fortunately, the error message is pretty clear.
 Download `chromedriver_linux32_14.0.836.0.zip` (or newer version, the description should be *ChromeDriver server for linux32*) from *http://code.google.com/p/chromium/downloads/list* and unzip it (mouse right click and then *Extract Here*, for example).
 You will get a file named `chromedriver`.
-Put it *somewhere on your PATH*, as the error message said.
+Put it *somewhere on your `PATH`*, as the error message said.

 The easiest way to do it on Ubuntu is to create a folder called `bin` in your home folder (`/home/zeljko/bin` in my case).
-You have to reboot (or at least log out and then log in, but I have not checked that) and by some magic (provided by `/home/zeljko/.profile` file in my case) `/home/zeljko/bin` folder will appear in your PATH:
+You have to reboot (or at least log out and then log in, but I have not checked that) and by some magic (provided by `/home/zeljko/.profile` file in my case) `/home/zeljko/bin` folder will appear in your `PATH`:

     $ echo $PATH
     /home/zeljko/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games